How to lead in the digital age

 Consumers are using mobile devices for education, entertainment and finding something to do.
 They’re also gifting online as well as researching ideas and products.
 Many people don’t even use a laptop (or desktop) – the world now is about instant service, anywhere anytime.

 Shifting one’s mindset and focus to see the world from the customer’s point of view is critical.
-I have heard that there are 11 million daily users of Facebook in Australia and that on average, people scroll/browse 100 metres of content each day between Instagram and Facebook.
-A third of all time spent on a mobile device is spent in social applications.
-The way people research and engage with businesses (all businesses) is forever changed — we see this in the spike in interest in video content.
+I have heard that there are 11 million daily users of Facebook in Australia, and that on average, people scroll/browse through 100 metres of content each day between Instagram and Facebook.
+A third of all time spent on a mobile device is spent using social applications.
+The way people research and engage with businesses (all businesses), is forever changed — we see this in the spike in interest in video content.

-A strategy needs to incorporate the change in customer behaviour — this takes consistent leadership and bringing your team along for the ride.
+A strategy needs to incorporate the change in customer behaviour — this takes consistent leadership, and means bringing your team along for the ride.

 Ask yourself these questions: